usethesource/rascal-website/release-notes/rascal-0-41-x-release-notes.md

 * Rascal IO exceptions have been improved to include much more information, to clarify what caused them to be thrown.
 * The `visit` statement now _always_ memoizes `amb` clusters; this brings down the worst-case complexity of a visit with nested ambiguity to polynomial numbers (instead of the previous exponential amounts of nested combinations).
 * Duplicate overloads, present due to the exact same functions being extended from different directions in the extend graph, were eliminated.
 This greatly affects the efficiency of functions with only a few overloads, when the high count was caused by "diamond-shaped" extend graphs.
 Otherwise it doesn't do much for efficiency.

+### What happened to 0.41.0 and 0.41.1?

+We previously released 0.41.0 and 0.41.1.
+Since they still contained some issues, we did not release them as part of any Rascal tools (e.g. the VS Code extension).
+If your project depends on one of those Rascal versions, we urge you to update to 0.41.2.

 ### Merged Pull Requests since version 0.40.0